telerik/ajax-docs/controls/editor/functionality/import-and-export/import-from-docx-and-rtf.md

 * **DocumentLevel**—specifies the export scope of the document.
 By default, the generated HTML content is not a full HTML page (i.e., it does not begin with the `<html>` tag, but with generic tags like `<p>`).
 The available options are available through the **DocumentExportLevel** enumeration:
 * **Fragment**—this is the default value.
 Imports a fragment of the HTML document with—only the `<body>` tag of the content area.
 * **Document**—imports full HTML document.
-You can get a[full HTML page](http://idjemerenov/telerik.web.examples.dev/editor/examples/completehtmlsupport/defaultcs.aspx)in the editor (i.e., content that begins with the `<html>` tag)
+You can get a [full HTML page](http://idjemerenov/telerik.web.examples.dev/editor/examples/completehtmlsupport/defaultcs.aspx) in the editor (i.e., content that begins with the `<html>` tag)

 **Options related to the images:**

 * **ImagesMode**—controls how images are imported.
-The available options are as external file(s) or as embedded images.The embedded images are represented as[base64 images](http://en.wikipedia.org/wiki/Base64).
-As for the external images, they are automatically generated image files that are exported into a folder,defined via the **ImagesFolderPath** and **ImagesSourceBasePath**.
+The available options are as external file(s) or as embedded images.
+The embedded images are represented as [base64 images](http://en.wikipedia.org/wiki/Base64).
+As for the external images, they are automatically generated image files that are exported into a folder, defined via the **ImagesFolderPath** and **ImagesSourceBasePath**.
-* **ImagesFolderPath**—this property is used only when**ImagesMode** is set to **External**.
+* **ImagesFolderPath**—this property is used only when **ImagesMode** is set to **External**.
 It specifies the folder path where external images should be exported/uploaded.
 * **ImagesSourceBasePath**—this property is used only when the **ImagesMode** is set to **External**.It specifies the base path for the "src" attribute of the imported image tags.

 **Options related to the styles:**